Home » Read & Learn » WordPress » How to Link to a Specific Area on Any Page in WordPress

 Here's how to link to certain areas on a WordPress page.

-Sometimes you want to send someone a direct link to a specific portion of a page on your website.
+Sometimes, you want to send someone a direct link to a specific portion of a page on your website.
 Or, when creating new pages, you may wish to link to an area on an established page that adds relevance and value to your latest content.
 This enables you to send them to the exact spot where they can get the answers they seek.

-Another reason to use the Kadence Theme* as I do?
+Why use the Kadence Theme* as I do?

 Kadence has an Accordion Block (example here) and a Table of Contents Block (example here) for long pages with lots of content.